 Sunday – closed

 Advice – call 0207 387 1789 during opening hours

 The nearest Boots (pharmacy and small store) is at The Brunswick on Marchmont Street.
 Hours are Monday to Friday 8.30am to 7.30pm – Saturday 9am to 6pm and Sunday 11am to 5pm.
 Advice? – call 0207 278 5040 during opening hour

 Also, and reasonably close-by is the Boots in St Pancras Station.
-It has a Pharmacy and a large store area – though some lines are restricted.
-It’s rather tucked away at the very far end of the ground floor.
-We’ve had report that with the reduction of rail passengers this branch is not too busy and according to local staff right now is open to 9pm (not the 12 am displayed on the Boots web site).
+Hours have extended recently.
+It has a Pharmacy and a large store area – It’s rather tucked away at the very far end of the ground floor.
+We’ve had report that with the reduction of rail passengers this branch is not too busy and according to local staff right now is open to 10 pm (not the 12 am recently displayed on the Boots web site).
 Advice – call 0207 833 0216 during opening hours.